jpsdr/HDRTools/HDRTools - ReadMe.txt

          0 : No change : Input 8 Bits -> Output : RGB32, Input > 8 Bits -> Output : RGB64
 	 1 : The ouput will be RGB64
 	 2 : The ouput will be RGBPS (Planar RGB float)

        Default: 0 (int)

-   HLGMode -
+   HDRMode -
       Has effect only if Color=0.
-If set to true, HLG mode will be used instead of PQ.
-      Not implemented yet?
+         0 : PQ mode.
+         1 : HLG normalized 10000 cd/m² mode.
+         2 : HLG not normalized.

+       Default: 0 (int)

+   HLGLw -
+      Set the white level in cd/m² for HLG mastering.
+      Has effect only if HDRMode is set to 1 or 2.

+       Default: 1000.0 (float)

+   HLGLb -
+      Set the black level in cd/m² for HLG mastering.
+      Has effect only if HDRMode is set to 1 or 2.

-       Default: false (bool)
+       Default: 0.05 (float)

    OOTF -
       Has effect only if Color=0.
 If set to false, the inv OOTF step will be skipped